jeremyharris/queue_email/README.md

     /path/to/site/cake/console/cake -app "/path/to/site/app" queue_sender send

-By default, the shell sends out 50 at a time.
-You can change this by passing the `-batchSize` parameter or by setting the configure option

-    // using Configure
-    Configure::write('QueueEmail.batchSize', 100);
-    // using the shell argument
-    /path/to/site/cake/console/cake -app "/path/to/site/app" queue_sender send -batchSize 100

-This would send 100 emails.
-You can also send individual emails by passing the id directly after the send method, as such
+You can also send individual emails by passing the id directly after the send
+method:

     /path/to/site/cake/console/cake -app "/path/to/site/app" queue_sender send 12

-Would send email number 12.

-The shell will try to send the email a maximum of 5 times.
-You can change this by setting the `-maxAttempts` parameter or by setting the configure option

-    // using Configure
-    Configure::write('QueueEmail.maxAttempts', 10);
-    // using the shell argument
-    /path/to/site/cake/console/cake -app "/path/to/site/app" queue_sender send -maxAttempts 10

 If you have emails you don't want to queue, simply change the `$queue` var to false.